stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_controller/33_event_filter.md

 ### Design

 Event Filters can be designed either as objects with a specific interface, or as function objects with a signature accepting the event.
-They are generally designed to be pluggable at runtime, therefore Views provide an interface to set and unset them.
+They are generally designed to be pluggable at runtime through an appropriate interface on the View.

-When the View receives an event, its implementation first routes the event toward the Event Filter, which is free to respond acting on Models, Views or Controller objects.
-These objects may or may not be known by the View.
+Before being handled by the View, a UI event is dispatched to the View's registered Event Filter, if present.
+The Event Filter is free to respond to the event by acting on Models, Views or Controller objects which may or may not be known by the View.
 Once the Event Filter completes its execution, it communicates to the View if the event should be processed as usual or not.
 In the latter case, the View acts as if the event never occurred.

 <p align="center">
     <img src="images/event_filter/event_filter.png">